 The beaches of the far north range between wide sand and rocky cliffs.
 Water temperature fluctuates with the season, but it is always on the cool side.

-- Arica has a year-round springlike climate, and the water is warm, so the gently sloped beaches are popular.
-Surfing, windsurfing
+- Arica has a year-round springlike climate, and the water is warm, so the gently sloped beaches are popular for surfing and windsurfing.

-- Iquique's beaches have a gradual slope which makes them ideal for swimming and nautical sports.
-Surfing
+- Iquique's beaches have a gradual slope, which makes them ideal for swimming and nautical sports like surfing.

-- Tocopilla is on a rocky section of coast but there are several sandy beaches as well as coves such as balneario Caleta Boy where the water has been damned to make a swimming area.
+- Tocopilla is on a rocky section of coast, but there are several sandy beaches as well as coves, such as balneario Caleta Boy, where the water has been dammed to make a swimming area.

 - Antofagasta is a major seaport, but there are sandy beaches scattered among the rocky coves.
-The best are south of town.
-Surfing, windsurfing
+The best are south of town, ideal for surfing and windsurfing.

 - Mejillones is one of the North's best beaches.

 To visit or vacation at any of these beaches, find flights from your area to Santiago and other locations in Chile.
 You can also browse for hotels and car rentals.